Chris Penn (American football)

-Chris Penn (born April 20, 1971) is a former American football wide receiver who played for six seasons in the National Football League (NFL) with the Kansas City Chiefs, the Chicago Bears, and the San Diego Chargers.
-He was picked by the Chiefs in the third round of the 1994 NFL Draft.
+Chris Penn (born April 20, 1971) is an American former professional football player who was a wide receiver for six seasons in the National Football League (NFL) with the Kansas City Chiefs, the Chicago Bears, and the San Diego Chargers.
+He was picked by the Chiefs in the third round of the 1994 NFL draft.
 He is son to James Penn of Nowata, Oklahoma.
 Penn attended Northeastern Oklahoma A&M College for two years prior to transferring to University of Tulsa.